Last updated: May 15, 2024

 Zetec’s Policy Against Human Trafficking and Slavery defines how it makes efforts to eradicate human trafficking, forced labour and unlawful child labour from its organization and its supply chains.
 The policy covers all employees of Zetec and all its suppliers, subcontractors or business partners.

 During the Reporting Period, the Reporting Entities did not have a formal due diligence process related to forced or child labour in place.
-Previan intends to first conduct a risk identification assessment related to forced and child labour, after which it can determine the appropriate due diligence process in response.
+Previan intends use the results of its initial risk identification assessment to develop an appropriate due diligence process in connection with country-level risks identified in relation to forced and/or child labour.

 Actual or suspected violations of the Code or Supplier Code can be reported, anonymously and confidentially, through the Previan Alert Platform accessible toll-free by telephone at (800) 461-9330 or via the website.
 This platform is available 24 hours a day, 7 days a week and is operated by Convercent, an independent entity.
 Previan undertakes not to retaliate against any person who, in good faith, reports a violation.